 Where do problems arise?

 Whilst some granny flat agreements include organised care for the parent some include just the provision of accommodation.
-This can pose a long-term risk when elderly persons, who entered the granny flat arrangement when healthy, experience drastic changes to their health in a short time frame.
+This can pose a long-term risk when elderly persons, who entered the granny flat agreement when healthy, experience drastic changes to their health in a short time frame.

 This can have a huge impact on the emotions, finances, and livelihood of the child, their spouse, children or other siblings and carers who may be impacted.
-As such, granny flat arrangements should be discussed with every family member in the household as well as siblings living outside of the household (to reduce the perception of partiality).
+As such, granny flat agreements should be discussed with every family member in the household as well as siblings living outside of the household (to reduce the perception of partiality).

-Entering a granny flat arrangement can have an impact on your cash flow, estate planning, taxation, and the cost and accessibility of home care packages.
+Entering a granny flat agreement can have an impact on your cash flow, estate planning, taxation, and the cost and accessibility of home care packages.
 Importantly, it may also affect your pension and any other benefits you are receiving.
 We at Access Legal can help you understand these implications and help you make informed decisions.

 Entering into a Legal Agreement

-Whilst granny flat arrangements often exist as informal agreements, setting up a legal document can help provide a clear path for the future and mitigate the risk of changing circumstances.
+Whilst granny flat agreements often exist as informal agreements, setting up a legal document can help provide a clear path for the future and mitigate the risk of changing circumstances.
 For example, you may have a falling out with your child, or your child may need to sell their house, leaving you in a tough situation.
 A legal agreement can help you identify and eliminate possible risks and outline what is expected of each party.
 By seeking professional legal advice we can also help you understand the stamp duty and capital gains tax implications for all involved.
 A legal agreement should cover:

 - expectations and obligations for each party when circumstances change